Corded Petticoat Pattern

 Reproduction Corded Petticoat

-A corded petticoat is perfect for supporting costumes for Dickens’ Fairs, Gold Rush & Alamo events.
+A corded petticoat is perfect for supporting costumes for Dickens’ Fairs, Gold Rush & Alamo events – all based in the Romantic Era of fashion.

-But don’t delay!
-As easy as this petticoat is, it’ll eat up your sewing time.
-This project is best done over a few weeks so you don’t go crazy with straight stitching. :-)
+Don’t delay starting your petticoat!
+As easy as this garment is, it will eat up your sewing time.
+This project is best done over a few weeks so you don’t go crazy with straight stitching. 🙂

 You don’t have to do that unless you want to.
 All the instructions here assume you are machine sewing.
 But if you want to make your petticoat close to authentic, you’ll want to hand sew everything.